FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 ## User Stories

 The table below lists relevant use cases.
-This recipe provides solutions with FASTQ files {footcite}`Cock2010` as an example.

 |As a ..| I want to .. |So that I can ..|
 |---|--|--|